22 Reconstruction

 Reduced Version of “The Fifteenth Amendment, Celebrated May 19th, 1870,” Published & Printed by Thomas Kelly

 However, passing amendments is one thing, and enforcing and interpreting them is another.
 There’s always some wiggle room and the Fourteenth and Fifteenth were notorious exceptions.
 The Fourteenth outlawed states (state governments) from discriminating based on race, but what about the people that lived within states and ran private stores, inns, or restaurants?
 The Fifteenth outlawed denying votes based on race, but what about denying votes to everyone whose grandparents had been enslaved (the Grandfather Clause), or everyone who couldn’t read with a special exemption for Whites who couldn’t, or how about charging poll taxes with a special exemption for Whites who couldn’t afford it?
 None of these were explicitly outlawed by the Fifteenth, at least not as long as the Supreme Court was in a “healing mood” from the Civil War.
+Some courts started to rule more generously in favor of African Americans, though, in the early 20th century, as explored in Melissa Milewski’s optional article below.

 The ensuing subversion of the Fifteenth Amendment — despite the support of at least one president in Republican Benjamin Harrison (1889-1893) — didn’t just thwart democracy for millions of African-American men, it also warped the entire political system.
 Earlier in the course, we talked about the 3/5th’s compromise, whereby southern states were allowed to count 60% of their enslaved workforce for purposes of representation even though the enslaved couldn’t vote.
 After the Civil War, they enjoyed what historians call the “5/5th’s compromise” as long as they could prevent Blacks from voting, since Freedmen now fully counted in determining population for representation (how many congressmen a state had in the House of Representatives).
 This was not just a subversion of the Fifteenth Amendment, but also the Fourteenth, Section 2 of which was written to prevent this very problem.
 Historian Alexander Keyssar noted how this scam swung power to white Southerners: “In 1904, for example, Delaware had cast roughly the same number of votes for Congress as Georgia had, but Georgia had eleven representatives while Delaware had only one.”
 These same southern Democrats made sure that Section 2 of the Fourteenth went unenforced.